A Survey of Multimodal Hallucination Evaluation and Detection: Definition

-Regarding factuality hallucinations, existing research has explored commonsense hallucinations in both I2T and T2I tasks, encompassing errors related to everyday knowledge or general scientific principles.
-However, domain-specific hallucinations show more significant differences across the two model types.
-For I2T models, recent studies have begun to examine hallucinations in specialized domains such as medicine~\citep{chen2024detecting,seth2024hallucinogen,hartsock2024vision} and smart agriculture~\citep{arshad2025leveraging}, aided by the availability of domain-specific benchmarks and evaluation metrics.
-For instance, many I2T models have been pretrained on large-scale medical imaging datasets~\citep{ye2025multimodal}, and their hallucination performance is often evaluated using specialized medical benchmarks.
-These evaluations adopt coarse-grained generative metrics (e.g., BERTScore~\citep{zhangbertscore}) or fine-grained task-specific metrics (e.g., accuracy, precision) in discriminative tasks~\citep{seth2024hallucinogen,hartsock2024vision}.
-Research on domain-specific hallucinations in T2I models remains relatively limited.
-In the medical domain, T2I models for medical image synthesis typically employ GAN-based~\citep{uzunova2019multi} or diffusion-based methods~\citep{pinaya2022brain,polamreddy2024leapfrog}, and are mainly evaluated using general image quality metrics such as FID~\citep{heusel2017gans} and CLIPScore~\citep{hessel2021clipscore}.
-These metrics, however, fall short in capturing hallucination-related discrepancies at a fine-grained level.
-As a result, there remains a lack of dedicated hallucination benchmarks tailored to T2I models in domain-specific contexts.
-In summary, domain-specific hallucination evaluation in both I2T and T2I tasks has received growing attention, and fine-grained evaluation methods for T2I models indicates an important direction for future research.
+Regarding factuality hallucinations, research has examined commonsense errors in both I2T and T2I tasks, while domain-specific hallucinations show clearer differences across model types.
+In I2T, studies increasingly focus on specialized domains such as medicine~\citep{chen2024detecting,seth2024hallucinogen,hartsock2024vision} and smart agriculture~\citep{arshad2025leveraging}, supported by domain-specific benchmarks and metrics.
+Many I2T models pretrained on large-scale medical datasets~\citep{ye2025multimodal} are evaluated using coarse-grained generative metrics (\emph{e.g.}, BERTScore~\citep{zhangbertscore}) or fine-grained discriminative metrics (\emph{e.g.}, accuracy, precision)~\citep{seth2024hallucinogen,hartsock2024vision}.
+In contrast, research on domain-specific hallucinations in T2I remains limited.
+Medical T2I models, typically GAN- or diffusion-based~\citep{uzunova2019multi,pinaya2022brain,polamreddy2024leapfrog}, are evaluated with general image quality metrics such as FID~\citep{heusel2017gans} and CLIPScore~\citep{hessel2021clipscore}.
+These metrics primarily measure overall image fidelity or semantic similarity but provide limited insight into fine-grained factual correctness~\citep{jayasumana2024rethinking, koishigarina2025clip}, especially in safety-critical domains.
+Overall, domain-specific evaluation is expanding for I2T, and developing fine-grained metrics for T2I represents a key direction for future research.